Ahmed Mahloof: Dhivehi Rayyithunge Party (DRP)

-In a 2009 public poll by local radio station Sun FM, Mahloof was nominated as the Most Popular Parliamentarian.

-With the arrival of pluralist politics in the Maldives and the subsequent establishment of political parties, Mahloof joined the Dhivehi Rayyithunge Party (DRP), led by the then president, His Excellency Maumoon Abdul Gayoom.
-At the Party's First National Conference, Mahloof was elected as vice chair of the Youth Wing.
-At the Second National Conference, Mahloof successfully contested for the post of chair of the Youth Wing.
+With the arrival of pluralist politics in the Maldives and the subsequent establishment of political parties, Mahloof joined the Dhivehi Rayyithunge Party (DRP), led by the then president, Maumoon Abdul Gayoom. at the party's first national conference, Mahloof was part of the DRP's council.

-Recognising his contributions to youth welfare, President Maumoon Abdul Gayoom appointed, on 20 January 2008, to the People's Special Majlis, the Constitutional Assembly to draft a new constitution.
-On 6 August 2008, Mahloof was also appointed to the People's Majlis, the Parliament.
-He became the youngest Member of Parliament at the time, and soon gained a reputation for his energy, determination and industry.

-In 2009, Mahloof contested for the People's Majlis from his neighborhood constituency, the Galolhu South Constituency of Male'.
-Although he was a member of the then opposition party, DRP, and the fact that his rival from the ruling party was well funded, Mahloof registered a historic and convincing victory.
+Recognising his contributions to youth welfare, Maumoon Abdul Gayoom appointed, on 20 January 2008, to the People's Special Majlis, the Constitutional Assembly to draft a new constitution.
+On 6 August 2008, Mahloof was also appointed to the People's Majlis.
+He became the youngest Member of Parliament at the time.
+In 2009, Mahloof contested for the People's Majlis from his neighborhood constituency, the Galolhu South Constituency of Malé.